Wiggins leads Wolves past Heat 116-109 with late 3 barrage

+MINNEAPOLIS (AP) — Andrew Wiggins has been the face of unfulfilled potential for the Minnesota Timberwolves, beginning his sixth NBA season and starting the second year of his $147 million maximum contract.

+The Timberwolves haven’t come close to giving up on him, though, and Wiggins put on a late-game show in their home opener that provided another reminder of why they’re counting on more progress.

-MINNEAPOLIS (AP) — Andrew Wiggins made four 3-pointers in the final six minutes, finishing with 25 points to propel the undefeated Minnesota Timberwolves to a 116-109 victory over the Miami Heat on Sunday night.
+Wiggins made four 3-pointers and scored 16 of his 25 points in the final six minutes, propelling the undefeated Timberwolves to a 116-109 victory over the Miami Heat on Sunday night.

+“It’s going to take time for all of it to come together with our emphasis and changing of systems, but he is going to have a good year,” coach Ryan Saunders said.
+“I’m in his corner, and I want to make sure he knows that.”

+“He’s a star player, and he knows when he has to kick it up,” Towns said.
+“For some reason, he always hits those shots at the end when we need him the most.”

-Kendrick Nunn had 25 points on 5-for-9 shooting from 3-point range, and Duncan Robinson pitched in with 21 points for the Heat, who played again without new star Jimmy Butler and took their first loss after playing in Milwaukee the day before.
+Kendrick Nunn had 25 points on 5-for-9 shooting from 3-point range, Duncan Robinson pitched in with 21 points, and Justise Winslow scored 20 for the Heat, who played again without new star Jimmy Butler and took their first loss after playing in Milwaukee the day before.

-Wiggins started the season 0 for 13 from long range, but his first make was well-timed with 5:52 left to tie the game at 96.
-The Heat had a lead as big as 84-74 on Robinson’s 3-pointer late in the third quarter, but Towns answered from behind the arc in the final minute of that period to give the Wolves momentum.

-Wiggins gave the Wolves the lead for good with 2:56 left, the first of three 3-pointers he hit in as many possessions.
-With 1:45 remaining, he simply dribbled back and forth on the left wing and, with Robinson trying to guard him, swished the inevitable launch for a 110-101 edge that gave him 11 straight points.

-The Heat, who haven’t won a playoff series in four seasons, have assembled an energetic bunch in the post-Dwyane Wade era.
+“That’s two straight games where the first half really hurt us and we expended a lot of emotional energy,” coach Erik Spoelstra said.
+“In the first half, we just didn’t bring the necessary passion and communication.”

 After erasing a 21-point deficit in the third quarter to beat NBA MVP Giannis Antetokounmpo and the Bucks in overtime Saturday, the Heat didn’t flinch after trailing by 13 at the end of the first quarter and facing a double-digit margin for most of the second period.
 Goran Dragic swished a 3-pointer for a 57-53 lead, capping an 18-2 run just before the break.

-Nunn, one of four rookies on a Heat roster that’s half-filled with under-25 players, has been quite the fill-in for Butler on the wing over his first three NBA games.
-Nunn, who started his college career at Illinois, transferred, then averaged nearly 26 points per game in his final year at Oakland, came off the bench in the G League for the Santa Cruz Warriors last season.
-He has parlayed a strong Summer League performance for the Heat into a prominent spot in the rotation so far.
+The Heat had a lead as big as 84-74 on Robinson’s 3-pointer late in the third quarter, but Towns answered from behind the arc in the final minute of that period to give the Wolves momentum.
+Adapting to a faster-paced, 3-point-friendly style under Saunders, they climbed back into striking range with stiffer defense before Wiggins delivered the decisive blows.

+“I’m going to keep at it.
+Whenever they need me to make a play down the stretch, I’m going to give it my all to make a play,” Wiggins said.

+After started the season 0 for 13 from long range, Wiggins had a well-timed first make with 5:52 left to tie the game at 96.
+He gave the Wolves the lead for good with 2:56 left, the first of three 3-pointers he hit in as many possessions.
+With 1:45 remaining, he simply dribbled back and forth on the left wing and, with Robinson trying to guard him, stepped back to swish the inevitable launch for a 110-101 edge that gave him 11 straight points.
+His teammates mobbed him on the court after the Heat called a timeout.

+“If you’re a scorer, you see the ball go in, you start to get some rhythm, now you can become a lot more dangerous,” Spoelstra said.
+“In the fourth quarter, basically you really have to treat everybody as a threat, regardless of where they are on the scouting report.
+You just can’t give open looks.”

 TIP-INS